-This is the first part of a longer post—part two to follow.
+This is Part One of a longer post—Part Two to follow.

 As the people have aged, it too has aged, and there’s something very comforting about that.
 Its sheer familiarity means that we might sometimes forget its presence, but if it were taken away, I know we would feel the loss.